computershawn/patternsP5v2/README.md

 # PatternsP5 v2
 A small app built with p5.js.
-Create geometric patters and export them as SVG.
+Create geometric patterns and export them as SVG.